oyinloluwa-praise/Healthcare_Analytics_powerBI/README.md

 2. Open it using Power BI Desktop.

-3. Use the Admission Type and Date Range slicers to filter specific data points.
+3. Use the Admission type and date slicers to filter specific data points.

 Author
 Oyinloluwa